adaptant-labs/prometheus_ncs2_exporter/README.md

 - The main exporter that provides an overview of NCS2 devices on the system (discoverable/available)
 - A device metric exporter to be instantiated within each NCS2-enabled inference application independently

-A high-level overview of the expected interactions and integration points is as follows:
+A high-level overview of the expected interactions, metric sources, and integration points is as follows:

 ![NCS2 Exporter Overview](overview.png)